Why chatbots are bad, and how to make them better

 Generative AI

-In the past few years Generative AI has been a big breakthrough, and suddenly up sprang chatbots that were built on LLMs.
+In the past few years, artificial intelligence, particularly Generative AI, has been a big breakthrough, and suddenly up sprang chatbots that were built on LLMs.
 These turned what were more scripted conversations into much more free-flowing chats.

 The downside was that if they were not tethered to anything, they just invent information, however mundane it seemed.